Do you want to bulk upload WordPress media files using FTP?

 Let’s fix this.

-First thing you will need to do is install and activate the Add from Server plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you’ll need to do is install and activate the Bulk Media Register plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 You can now go ahead and add these images, audio, and other media files to your WordPress posts and pages.

 We hope this article helped you learn how to easily bulk upload WordPress media files using FTP.
-You may also want to see our guide on WordPress speed and performance, or our expert pick of must-have plugins for your site.
+You may also want to see our guide on WordPress speed and performance or our expert picks of the must-have plugins for your site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.